Studio Two, EMI Studios, Abbey Road

 The previous day 15 takes of the song – which had the working title Golden Slumbers – had been recorded.
 On this day an edit of two of the takes – different sources suggest either 13 and 14 or 13 and 15 – was made, probably at the point where Carry That Weight begins.
 Since further overdubs were added, it is possible that this edit was made directly onto the multitrack tape, but is likely that a copy was first made.

-The eight-track tape was then complete, so two reduction mixes were made to allow for further work.
+The eight-track tape was by then full, so two reduction mixes were made to allow for further work.
 These mixes were numbered takes 16 and 17, the latter of which was used for further overdubs.

 Also on this day...